 William of Auxerre (d.
-1231) conceived character as a disposition to grace: by marking the soul with this consecratory stamp, God prepares it to receive the grace which will perfect the individual person in that specific way which the sacrament's own symbolic structure lays forth.35 For Alexander of Hales (c.1170-1245), appealing to the teaching of the Letter to the Hebrews that the Son is the 'character' or figure of the Father's substance, character in the initiated or ordained Christian must be understood christologically - as a configuration to Christ.
+1231) conceived character as a disposition to grace: by marking the soul with this consecratory stamp, God prepares it to receive the grace which will perfect the individual person in that specific way which the sacrament's own symbolic structure lays forth," For Alexander of Hales (c.l 170-1245), appealing to the teaching of the Letter to the Hebrews that the Son is the 'character' or figure of the Father's substance, character in the initiated or ordained Christian must be understood christologically - as a configuration to Christ.
 He by whom the Father created all things is, appropriately enough, the agent through whom God impresses the divine mark on creatures in the supernatural order.
 To Alexander's mind, while all three sacramental characters configure the person to the redeeming Christ, each has a distinctive relationship to the glorious Cross which is the trophy of his victory.
-Whereas baptismal character is a sign of faith in the suffering Christ, and the character received in confirmation of courageous profession of Christ's Cross, the ordained character signifies a compatire, 'co-sharing', in the redemptive suffering of the God-man.
-Character thus operates as a sign of that configuration - not just to the Son but to the whole Trinity, each of whom in different ways was at work in the Passion of the Lord - which grace achieves in literal reality.36 as high priest: to Christ, that is, as the mediator between God and man.38 The high-priesthood of Christ is, after all, an excellent expression for his two-way mediatorial activity, which goes up from man to God in his humanity, and down from God to man in his divinity.
+Whereas baptismal character is a sign of faith in the suffering Christ, and the character received in confirmation of courageous profession of Christ's Cross, the ordained character signifies a contpatire, 'co-sharing', in the redemptive suffering of the God-man.
+Character thus operates as a sign of that configuration - not just to the Son but to the whole Trinity. each of whom in different ways was at work in the Passion of the Lord - which grace achieves in literal reality."

+Thomas Aquinas, too, sees character as a new relationship to Christ?'
+Like the relationships to Christ conferred by baptism and confirmation, this is something more than just psychology.
+As with the sacraments of initiation, this more than merely psychological reality is a new relationship to Christ as high priest; to Christ, that is, as the mediator between God and man,38 The high-priesthood of Christ is, after all, an excellent expression for his two-way mediatorial activity. which goes up from man to God in his humanity, and down from God to man in his divinity.
 Christ as priest is the principle both of all human worship of God, and of all divine sanctification of human beings.
 And so the permanent consecration, or character, which enables these two kinds of activity - liturgical activity towards the Father, sanctifying activity towards other people - must be a sharing in the highpriesthood of Christ.
 This is yet another reason for highlighting the term 'priesthood', both in its general application to the Christian laity, and in its special application to the ordained.
 The character bestowed in baptism and confirmation makes the laity a prophetic and royal priesthood; the character given with Order makes the ordained a ministerial priesthood, though one which - mirroring that of the laity, and derived from that of the apostleship - has prophetic and royal dimensions.
-Thomas' insistence that character must be understood, essentially, in terms of Christian worship - as a deputation to the cultus Dei, the Liturgy, which is at once a mystery of adoration of God, and of sanctification of men, was accepted by the majority of his Scholastic successors.
+Thomas' insistence that character must be understood. essentially, in terms of Christian worship - as a deputation to the cultus Dei, the Liturgy, which is at once a mystery of adoration of God, and of sanctification of men, was accepted by the majority of his Scholastic successors.